Lazza/RecuperaBit/README.md

 [body file](http://wiki.sleuthkit.org/index.php?title=Body_file) format.
 These are exported in the directory specified by `-o` (or `recuperabit_output`).

+### Limitation

+Currently RecuperaBit does not work with a compressed NTFS filesystem.

 ### Pypy

 RecuperaBit can be run with the standard cPython implementation, however speed